staD020/png2prg/readme.md

    bitpair-colors, in some cases this optimization causes worse pack results.
  - Add -brute-force mode to find bitpair color combinations with better crunchiness.
 Burns some CPU for a couple seconds.
+ - Add -no-bitpair-counters flag to disable using bitpair counters per color for color guessing.
  - Added multi-frame support for mccharset, where all frames use the same charset.
  - Add support for any centered fullscreen image resolution bigger than